-If you are not connected to a host computer, the EZ button will allow you to locate a symbol in the Imager's FOV.
+If you are not connected to a host computer, the EZ Button allows you to locate a symbol in the imager's field of view.

-- Hold down the EZ button for about one second and release when you hear one short beep.
-The amber 20% LED will turn on, and you will see the blue target pattern projected from the front of the Imager. - Center the target pattern on the symbol.
+- Hold down the EZ Button for about one second and release when you hear one short beep.
+The amber 20% LED will illuminate, and you will see the blue target pattern projected from the front of the imager. - Center the target pattern on the symbol.

-Note: To end all EZ button functions, press the EZ button once and quickly release.
+Note: To end all EZ Button functions, press the EZ Button once and quickly release.